sozhran/sozhran/README.md

 <h2 align="center">🌾&nbsp;&nbsp;&nbsp;Hi!
 I'm Artem&nbsp;&nbsp;&nbsp;🌾</h2>

 I'm a developer based in Amsterdam, Netherlands.
-I like to build awesome thing and I am currently looking for work as a full-stack or backend developer.
+I like to build awesome things and I am currently looking for work as a full-stack or backend developer.
 Get in touch with me at <a href="https://www.linkedin.com/in/artemrasskazimov/">LinkedIn</a>, <a href="https://t.me/sozhran">Telegram</a> or via <a href="mailto:artem.rasskazimov@gmail.com">Gmail</a>.

 ## Main stack